snight1983/BTW/README.md

-Bitcoin Wildcard Core integration/staging tree
+Bitcoin VIP Core integration/staging tree
 =====================================

 What is Bitcoin Wildcard?